 Credit: Georgia State University

 The HomeFirst initiative's goal is to add 1,000 permanent supportive housing units in the City of Atlanta.
-Today, 200 units are online and another 350 are in development.
+As of this article's original run date of September 2019, 200 units were online and another 350 were in development.

 Cathryn Marchman heads up Partners for HOME, a nonprofit that works on behalf of 100+ organizations that comprise Atlanta’s Homeless Continuum of Care.
 She directs the HomeFirst initiative, which includes outreach and housing.
 In recent years, she said the City of Atlanta has changed the way it addresses the issue of homelessness over recent years, with an increasing focus on permanent housing.

-“We historically have spent a majority on crisis response and less on permanent housing solutions, so the very thing that would end [homelessness],” she said.
+“We historically have spent a majority on crisis response and less on permanent housing solutions, so the very thing that would end [homelessness],” she said during an August 2019 interview.
 “That’s the focus of HomeFirst.”

 Objective: Aligning Sustainable Investment for New Housing